Fox Action Movies

 Fox Action Movies was a Southeast Asian pay television channel centered towards broadcasting action-themed and horror-themed films.
 It is owned by Fox Networks Group Asia Pacific.
 The channel's feed-in India was rebranded as Star Movies Action on 2 June 2013 while the Asian counterpart continued broadcasting.
 5.1 Dolby Sound is available on HD channel only.

+On 1 January 2015, the joint venture of SCTV and Fox International Channel (now Fox Networks Group), released Fox Action Movies Vietnam only on SCTV16.

 On 1 January 2021, Fox Action Movies stopped broadcasting through SCTV16 channel in Vietnam.

 After 9 years of broadcasting, Fox Action Movies and 17 other Fox/Disney-owned channels across Southeast Asia ceased broadcasting on 1 October 2021.
 The last movie to air on the channel was Big Freaking Rat.
 However, the Middle East and North Africa feed operated until 1 March 2024, when it was rebranded as Star Action, adopted the name of one of multiplex Star Premium channels in Latin America that was used in 2021.

 Former logo of Fox Action Movies, used until 2017.